chiphuyen/stanford-tensorflow-tutorials/README.md

 It will be updated as the class progresses. <br>
 Detailed syllabus and lecture notes can be found here http://cs20si.stanford.edu

+# Note (as of May 8)
+This repository is currently in TF 0.12.
+I'm currently in the process of transitioning it to TF1.1.
+I will update the repo when this is done.

 ## Models include: <br>
 ### In the folder "examples": <br>
 Linear Regression with Chicago's Fire-Theft dataset<br>